« DELIRIO'S | Main | BREAKING NEWS »

 Eager to try Olde City's cheesesteaks and pizzas, I made time for two evening visits this past week.
 First, we will turn our attention to the cheesesteaks.
 The menu contains a handy flow chart to help guide patrons through the quirky etiquette of the cheesesteak ordering process.

 The first thing I notice in a sandwich is the bread, as anything short of great, fresh baked, goods is a deal-breaker for me.
 At Olde City Grill, the owners' decision to fly in Amoroso rolls from Philadelphia has paid off, due to their signature moist, soft, springy, texture.
-When it comes to these iconic sandwiches, there is some debate over whether they should be "wet" or "dry."
-Most hard core Philly steak aficionados opine that a cheesesteak should leave your forearms drenched in juices and grease down to the elbows (obviously "wet").
+Most hard core Philly steak aficionados opine that a cheesesteak should leave your forearms drenched in juices and grease down to the elbows.
 They have even coined the term, "the Philly lean," referring to a technique wherein one leans towards the sandwich, to avoid ruining a long sleeve shirt.
 I have always subscribed to this ideology.
 When I hefted Olde City's version with two hands, I was immediately concerned, since it failed to emit any juices or grease.
 I worried that this cheesesteak would prove to be dry and unpleasant, as is often the case under these circumstances.
 Surprisingly, my trepidation proved unfounded.
 The Kobe beef was moist and juicy, not greasy or wet.
 Flavor-wise, the Kobe was robustly beefy, luxuriously rich, and addictive.
 Generally, the beef for cheesesteaks is prepped by slicing the meat very thin before grilling.
 This Kobe Beef is so tender that they just throw a slab on the griddle, and cut it up into a fine grain as it is being cooked with nothing more than a spatula.
 The American cheese had been melted into the meat on the griddle, binding it together with the sweet, grilled onions.
-I must say, if you had told me I would really like a Philly cheesesteak that was not wet, I would have laughed.
+I must say, if you had told me I would really like a Philly cheesesteak that did not emit juice and grease upon handling, I would have laughed.
 My opinion has been changed.
 The Kobe beef really makes a difference.
-Old City Grill makes a great cheesesteak, albeit not wet, but excellent none the less.
+Old City Grill makes a great cheesesteak, admittedly while doing something different, but excellent none the less.

 For my other sandwich, from the specialty steaks section of the menu, I ordered a 12 inch Cowboy Cheesesteak with American Kobe Beef, American Cheese, RedStar Barbecue Sauce, and Grilled Onions ($9.25).